sidd5449/Image-analysis/Readme.md

-This is a simple ML project
+This is a simple image analysis project